BluntSlapp/The-New-M3U8-Downloader/README.md

-This is my English translation and ui fix for this program.
-Its not perfect, but I've made it usable if you only speak english.
+This is my English translation and UI fix for this program.
+Its not perfect, but I've made it usable if you only speak English.

 The files in the bin/debug and are the original versions and should be deleted before building this updated version.